MasterZydra/goDashing/README.md

 **Links**
 - [Source code annotations](./docs/code/README.md)

-GoDashing is a [Golang](http://golang.org) based port of the original project [shopify/dashing](http://shopify.github.io/dashing) and [gigablah/dashing-go](https://github.com/gigablah/dashing-go) that lets you build beautiful dashboards.
+GoDashing is a fork of [vjeantet/goDashing](https://github.com/vjeantet/goDashing).
+It is a [Golang](http://golang.org) based port of the original project [shopify/dashing](http://shopify.github.io/dashing) and [gigablah/dashing-go](https://github.com/gigablah/dashing-go) that lets you build beautiful dashboards.
 This dashing project was created at Shopify for displaying custom dashboards on TVs around the office.

 ```
 > ./goDashing_darwin_amd64